-Here is an individual responsibility (hold, cling, embrace the hope) amid community (the hope we profess).
-So, this is not just any hope.
+Here is an individual responsibility (hold, cling, embrace the hope) in the midst of community (the hope we profess).
+So this is not just any hope.
 And it is eternally important that we do what this text commands.

 Its Biblical Meaning